zhihuij/ganger/README.md

 Getting Started
 ---------------
 Clone this repo

     git clone git://github.com/onlychoice/ganger.git

-and run ant release, this will create two files in directory target/release: auto-master-x.x.x.tar.gz for master node, auto-slave-x.x.x.tar.gz for slave node, use bin/ganger.sh to start the master and bin/auto-slave.sh to start the slave.
+and run ant release, this will create two files in directory target/release: auto-master-x.x.x.tar.gz for master node, auto-slave-x.x.x.tar.gz for slave node.

+Before doing the actual work, you need to setup a [ZooKeeper](http://zookeeper.apache.org/) instance, and use the address to start master and slave nodes.

 See [here](https://github.com/onlychoice/ganger/blob/master/sample/xmpp.properties)
-for a sample configuration format.
+for a sample configuration format for a project.

 Document
 --------